Tibetan Mastiff: Breed Profile

 To avoid this kind of behavior happening long into adulthood, make sure to socialize your Tibetan Mastiff from puppyhood.
 They can do well with children if they're raised alongside them, but may not enjoy other kids, as loud noises can overwhelm them.

-As a result, they aren't recommended for homes with young children, but they do not tend to be dog aggressive.
+As a result, they aren't recommended for homes with young children, but they do not tend to show signs of aggression in dogs.

 Do Tibetan Mastiffs shed a lot?